Umbaranox/ShowdownBot/README.md

 ShowdownBot is a Python-based bot designed to play Pokemon battles in [Showdown](https://play.pokemonshowdown.com/).
 This project allows you to create and customize bots that can autonomously participate in Showdown battles.

+### Dependencies
+1. Python 3.x
+2. Other dependencies are listed in the requirements.txt file.

 ### Features
 * **Modular Design:** ShowdownBot is built with modularity in mind, making it easy to create custom bots with different behaviors.
 * **RandomBot**: Includes a sample bot called "RandomBot" that makes random battle decisions.